 216-220 High Street Workshop 1 (October 2023): The workshop focused on potential redevelopment of the rear of the existing building and internal alterations to retained office and commercial areas.
 A 13-page A3 presentation of the masterplan and market house proposals were presented to aid discussion.

-Public Exhibition Event 4 (December 2023): The 4th and final public exhibition, prior to submission of the OPA, focused on the revised masterplan proposals developed in response to comments received at the 3rd public exhibition.
+Public Exhibition Event 4 (December 2023): The 4th and final public exhibition, prior to submission of the outline planning application (OPA), focused on the revised masterplan proposals developed in response to comments received at the 3rd public exhibition.
 It was attended by approximately 30 Estate residents as well as members of the public and local residents from the wider area.
 9 x A1 boards illustrating the proposed new masterplan were presented.

 216-220 High Street Workshops 2 and 3 (December 2023): The workshop focused on potential redevelopment of the rear of the existing building and internal alterations to retained office and commercial areas.
 A3 plans of the proposals were presented to aid discussion and showed the changes made since the previous workshop(s), this include a reduction in the height and massing of the new build element.